-It’s easy to see that the market for 3D printing jewellery is steadily coming back in vogue.
+It’s easy to see that the market for 3D printing jewelery is steadily coming back in vogue.
 As a result, many firms are jumping on the gravy train and showing off new devices for complex geometries.
 Solidscape’s S300 series is a pair of printers that uses wax modelling to make castable wax models.
 The printer also uses Solidscapes patented smooth curvature printing (SCP) system.

 Solidscape unveiled the S350 and the S370 at the JCK Las Vegas show.
 The core difference between the 2 printers is the level of accuracy.
 Along with the printer they also debuted some other products to go with it.
 The company showed off Midas (their new casting material) and Melt-J (a dissolvable support).
-When combined, these products can produce smooth wax models for jewellery production that rival mass production prices.
+When combined, these products can produce smooth wax models for jewelery production that rival mass production prices.

 The brochure for the product shows off some very interesting features like gravity-defying overhangs and fast melting materials with no ash or residue.
 It also boasts wax model prints that require no finishing or post-processing.
 As of yet the company has not given out a price for the machine.

 Solidscape is a subdivision of Stratasys ltd. Their primary focus is on producing printers with wax modelling capabilities and smooth surface finish.
-Aside from jewellery their printers can help produce turbine blades, medical, orthopedics, consumer goods and many other high-end products.
+Aside from jewelery their printers can help produce turbine blades, medical, orthopedics, consumer goods and many other high-end products.

 What is Wax Model 3D Printing?